arvina8/Family-Expense-Tracker-Web-App/backend/README.md

-# Family Expense Tracker - Backend API
+# Group Expense Tracker - Backend API

-This is the backend API server for the Family Expense Tracker application, built with Node.js, Express.js, and MongoDB.
+This is the backend API server for the Group Expense Tracker application (multi-group, JWT-secured), built with Node.js, Express.js, and MongoDB.

 ## 🚀 Quick Start